V-Sekai/manuals/decisions/20240630-use-motion-transformers-for-prediction.md

 ### The Problem Statement

 The main problem we are trying to solve is to predict the next tokens for motion.
 This will help us in creating more realistic movements for our characters in the game.
+Additionally, it can be used for generating new animations and for networking compression.

 ### Describe how your proposal will work with code, pseudo-code, mock-ups, or diagrams